Awethon/awethon.github.io/content/posts/scala-wrappers.md

 tags: ["scala"]
 ---

-I made this article to overview different approaches to make wrappers in Scala.
-Wrapper pattern is useful to add additional logic to methods of a class: logging, metering, tracing, timeouts, retries.
+This article is made to overview different approaches to make wrappers in Scala.\n Wrapper pattern is useful when you need add additional logic to methods of a class: logging, metering, tracing, timeouts, retries.
+It helps to keep code clean and focused on business logic.
 Scala is a great language and provides many ways to create wrappers.
-I decided to create this article because it seems that there's no consensus between Scala developers on how to write them and no clear understanding of downsides and limitations.
+Maybe even too many.\n I decided to create this article because it seems that there's no consensus between Scala developers on how to write them and no clear understanding of downsides and limitations.

 I'm going to review the following ways: trait mixin, class wrapper, and tofu mid.